gozdemadendere/My_Portfolio_Projects/Heart Attack Exploratory Data Analysis/README.md

 #### 2. Purpose of the Project

-In this project, I will use the Heart Attack Dataset to perform exploratory data analysis.
+In this project, I will use the Heart Attack Dataset to perform Exploratory Data Analysis.
 The data set is publicly available on Kaggle.
 It provides the patients’ information with 14 attributes.
 Each attribute is a potential risk factor.